buddhikadesilva/RealTime-Face-Detection-Using-Processing/README.md

 what is face detection?
 Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
 Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene.

+- A facial recognition system is a technology capable of matching a human face from a digital ...
+Pentland in 1994 defined Eigenface features, including eigen eyes, eigen mouths and eigen noses, to advance the use of PCA in facial recognition.